 Therefore, it is important, before creating your customer experience program, to understand the different types of engagement methods, which are the most appropriate for your situation and needs.

-Alternatively, a passive persistent approach collects individual feedback where visitors can click a button to leave their feedback, and is commonly referred to as a Comment Card. iperceptions research shows that visitors who leave feedback using a passive persistent approach are more likely to leave negative feedback.
+Alternatively, a passive persistent approach collects individual feedback where customers can click a button to leave their feedback, and is commonly referred to as a Comment Card. iperceptions research shows that customers who leave feedback using a passive persistent approach are more likely to leave negative feedback.

 The graphs below demonstrate this negative skew of results and relatively low participation rates using passive persistent engagement compared to active random solicitation.

-Therefore, passive persistent approaches are more of a remediation tool that can help fix broken links and give visitors an outlet to vent.
+Therefore, passive persistent approaches are more of a remediation tool that can help fix broken links and give customers an outlet to vent.

 It is important to understand that not all engagement methods are equal.
 The method or methods you choose to adopt as part of your customer experience program will ultimately impact the type of data you collect (representative to individual) and how it can be used (strategic to tactical).